lechodiman/pwa-sandbox/README.md

 ## Dynamic caching

 In the `fetch` event of the Service Worker, data is stored in a `dynamic` cache if it was not found previously in the caches.

+## Handling Errors

+The `An unknown error ocurred when fetching the script` cannot be avoided because it does not make sense to store the `Service Worker` in the cache.